Solo Travel in Malaysia

 Best Time To Go To Malaysia

-The country can get really hot and humid so you may prefer to travel Malaysia in the driest season which is January and February.
+The Malaysia climate can get really hot and humid so you may prefer to travel Malaysia in the driest season which is January and February.
 These are also some of the busiest months due to the Chinese New Year.
 Visit Turtle Islands park between March to September for turtle hatchings.

 Rainy season is between September to November which can make any ferry crossings not that enjoyable as the seas can be rougher.
 If you are travelling to the east coast of the peninsula avoid the monsoon season from November to February for the beaches.
 The best time to go to Malaysia are March to June.
 There is less rain during this time and you avoid the crowds.

-This chart shows the average maximum day temperatures for Kuala Lumpur (from January to December).
+This chart shows the average temperature in Malaysia.
+Below are the maximum temperatures for Kuala Lumpur from January to December.

 Travel Insurance For Malaysia